olepoeschl/Upme/README.md

 ## Features
 - [ ] high-level wrapper for the average use-case of updating to the latest version
 - [ ] archive-based full-replacement updates
-- [ ] configure which files to preserve during update
+- [ ] automatically elevate permissions permissions if needed
 - [ ] restarting after update
 - [ ] rollback on error
-- [ ] create log file
 - [ ] clean up temporary files
-- [ ] automatically elevate permissions permissions if needed
 - [ ] select desired new version out of a list of available updates
+- [ ] configure which files to preserve during update
+- [ ] create log file
 - [x] fetch updates from custom web server
 - [x] fetch updates from Github Releases
-- [ ] support multiple download links for a single update

 <!--## Getting started-->
 <!-- How to use Upme in your project, with code snippets -->